ormi-labs/cloudquery/README.md

     # cdc_id: "postgresql" # Set to a unique string per source to enable Change Data Capture mode (logical replication, or CDC)
     pgx_log_level: error
     rows_per_record: 1
     # "block" or "table", default is table.
     # If "block" is set, 'block' section is read in.
     sync_mode: "block"
+    report_dir: "."
+    report_fmt: "csv" # "csv" or "json", default is csv
     block:
       start: 0 # block number from start, 0 points to the very first block
       limit: 0 # limit number of blocks, default 0 which is no limitation at all
       # Index of the table in 'tables' list starting from 0.
       # This is necessary because actual tables/views may be named differently.
       table_idx: 0
       # Other entities such as: transaction,log,token_transfer,trace,contract,token
       # see https://ethereum-etl.readthedocs.io/en/latest/commands/